ubicucsd/bootcamp_18_19/0_HelloNoobs.md

 In your email, you should have a .pem file named after your username.
 Download this file and place it into your Desktop folder.
 Now, open your account on the EC2 instance:

 **Windows:** Open putty, paste ```ec2-18-191-97-249.us-east-2.compute.amazonaws.com``` into the Host Name section and select port 22 and SSH on that same page.
 Now go to Connection->SSH->Auth and click Browse.
 Find your .ppk file and select it.
-Go back your home page, type a name under Saved Sessions and click the Save icon to the left.
+Go back your home page, type a name under Saved Sessions and click the Save icon on the right.
 Now, press Open and type your username when prompted.

 **Mac or Linux:** Right click anywhere and click open terminal.
 You should see a prompt that looks something like  ```mchernys@mchernys-ThinkPad-T430:~/Desktop$```.
 If you do not have Desktop at the end, go [here]() and learn about ls and cd.
 Or just ask me to do it.
 Next, copy paste this command into the terminal and press enter ```ssh -i "your-usernamekeypair.pem" your-username@ec2-18-191-97-249.us-east-2.compute.amazonaws.com```.
 Note: use Ctrl-shift-V to paste into terminal.
 Please replace "your-username" with your actual username.
 Save the command you used somewhere so you can copy paste it in the future.